bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 * The user encrypts, or signs, the JWT
 * The user sends the intended request

-The following table lists the APIs rely on user-generated JWTs.
+The following table lists the APIs that rely on user-generated JWTs.
 For OAuth scope, expiry window, and other implementation details, consult the **Endpoint Reference** column.

 | API description | Create a JWT | Endpoint reference | API account type |
 |:----------------|:-------------|:-------------------|:-----------------|